 If you want to use your blog to market your business, choose a name that helps brand you (creates an identity for you).
 For example, a personal trainer might select www.robspersonaltraining.com as the name of his blog; the blog itself will link back to his business website (more on that in a future article).
 Don’t include the name of the business itself in your blog; that way you can transfer the blog if you change companies or the name of the company or want to use the blog for a variety of marketing avenues.

 Don’t worry about making your blog perfect at first.
 Once you have the bare bones of the blog created, write an article.
 Otherwise, you could get bogged down in the minutiae of blog creation and neglect to enter content.
 Your first job is to get your writing out on the web, and the blog is a vehicle for doing that.
 Your readers will forgive a simple blog structure if you have interesting content, and you can expand the blog as you go along.
+Don’t forget though, that you will also want to make sure that your blog loads quickly (as this will keep your readers happy), so it might be worthwhile checking out these canadian web hosting reviews to give you a better idea of which company you should use.

 Your first article should be a simple treatment of your chosen topic.
 If your blog isn’t going to have a particular theme (I use mine to showcase the diversity of my writing projects), use an existing piece, which many aspiring writers have lying around, or simply introduce yourself and the purpose of your blog.
 (For an example of this, visit: Welcome To My Blog!)